Sabayon/wiki-next/docs/articles/Removing_DEs.md

 Before removing a Desktop Environment like KDE, you have to keep a few things in mind;
 * it will remove tons and tons of stuff, probably more than you want to be removed.
 * Removing too much might leave your system unusable.
-* Be sure to have an alternative DM installed. (gdm or lxdm or lightdm) That said, unless you are running out of hard drive space or have limited bandwidth for updates,there is no real harm in having kde installed.
+* Be sure to have an alternative DM installed. (gdm or lightdm) That said, unless you are running out of hard drive space or have limited bandwidth for updates,there is no real harm in having kde installed.
 If you don't use it, it won't hinder performance.

 ## Preparation